cpuchain/open-cpuchain-pool/README.md

 **This pool is no longer supported, expect only casual fixes.**

-**Parity client is MANDATORY.
-Geth is no longer supported.**

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
-* Parity nodes rpc failover built in
+* Geth nodes rpc failover built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
 * JSON-API for stats